Accelerating discovery across scientific disciplines through reproducible workflows with AiiDAlab: AiiDAlab for teaching

 A recent example of the use of AiiDAlab as a tool for learning was a short-term school on \textit{Electronic-structure simulations for user communities at large-scale facilities} held at PSI in April 2025~\cite{psischoolaiidalabqe}.
-Organized by the PSI Laboratory for Materials Simulations (LMS), the school aimed to provide a gentle introduction to the current capabilities of electronic-structure simulations for materials, with a particular focus on experimentalists working at large-scale research facilities.
+Organized by LMS, the school aimed to provide a gentle introduction to the current capabilities of electronic-structure simulations for materials, with a particular target audience of experimentalists working at large-scale research facilities.
 The event was conducted in a hybrid format, with approximately 35\% of participants attending in person and 65\% joining remotely.
 Participants included both students ($\sim$40\%, at the Master's and PhD level) and more senior researchers ($\sim$60\%, including postdocs, tenure-track scientists, and professors).
 Notably, over 60\% of attendees had little or no prior experience with DFT simulations.

-The first part of the school covered the theoretical foundations of first-principles modeling, particularly DFT.
-This was followed by a hands-on session using the AiiDAlab platform, specifically the QE-app, to run simulations in a user-friendly environment.
-To support the school, a dedicated Kubernetes (JupyterHub-based) deployment of AiiDAlab (essentially a clone of the public demo server~\cite{aiidalab_demo}) was made temporarily available on Microsoft Azure.
-This eliminated the typical technical barriers for newcomers by removing the need to install AiiDA, configure HPC communication, or compile Quantum ESPRESSO executables.
-Thanks to this setup, even participants with no prior background were able to launch first-principles simulations with just a few clicks.
-The exercises covered a range of applications directly relevant to experimental research, including electronic band structures and density of states, inelastic neutron scattering, Raman spectra, muon-stopping sites, as well as X-ray photoelectron (XPS) and absorption (XAS) spectra.
+The first part of the school covered the theoretical foundations of first-principles modeling, DFT in particular.
+This was followed by a hands-on session using the AiiDAlab platform, specifically the QE app, to run simulations in a user-friendly environment.
+Exercises covered a range of applications directly relevant to experimental research, including electronic band structures and density of states, inelastic neutron scattering, Raman spectra, muon-stopping sites, as well as X-ray photoelectron (XPS) and absorption (XAS) spectra.

 The overall feedback for the school was highly positive, averaging at 8.5 (out of 10) points.
 This underscores how valuable participants, particularly experimentalists, found the opportunity to gain first-hand experience with electronic-structure simulations in a practical and accessible format.
 As potential improvements, attendees indicated the need for a slower pace in hands-on sessions and deeper coverage of advanced topics (relevant for their own research field).
 This will be addressed in future editions through improved time allocation and targeted follow-up materials.